Chong (surname)

-Chong is the 19th-most-common surname among Chinese Singaporeans, with 23,100 bearers in the year 2000.
-There were 10,740 Chongs found by the 2000 United States Census, ranking Chong 2,561st most common overall and 96th most common among Asians and Pacific Islanders.
+Chong is the 19th-most-common surname among Chinese Singaporeans and Malaysian Chinese, with 23,100 bearers in the year 2000.
+There were 10,740 Chongs found by the 2000 United States census, ranking Chong 2,561st most common overall and 96th most common among Asians and Pacific Islanders.
 Chong was also listed among the 200-most-common peculiarly Chinese surnames in a 2010 survey of the Registered Persons Database of Canadian health card recipients in the province of Ontario.